-- Select the Correct button, or - Type the Row # (from the spreadsheet file) of the record to check then select the Correct button.
+- Select the Correct button, or - Type the Row # (from the spreadsheet file) of the record to check then select Correct.

 The results will appear immediately at the bottom of the info box, with the corrections listed.
 In the example below (Figure 46), the street name was corrected.